GuillaumeGomez/this-week-in-rust-docs/_posts/2016-4-7-this-week-in-rust-docs-1.md

 # Why this newsletter?

-After internal debates, we decided to create a Rust docs team as a trial to see how much we can improve Rust documentation.
-We'll have the following responsibilities:
+There isn't an official Rust docs team yet, but several of us have decided to start working as a team, even though it's not official.
+Here's what we'll be working on:

  * Working on the front-end part of rustdoc.
  * Working on error code explanations.